Please complete all assignments by the due date listed in WebCampus. You can work in groups but please submit the materials individually.

 ASIDE: review of conditional statements in R

-NOTE: The previous exercise requires the use of “conditional” statements.
+NOTE: The previous exercise requires the use of “conditional” operations.
 That is, if a condition is true, do something.
 If the condition is false, do something else.
 The syntax for doing this in R is:

 if(TRUE){